jdugan6240/kak-bundle/README.md

   # etc; keep it in one long command
 ```

-This can be more convenient and maintainable than performing the steps separately.
+This can be more convenient and maintainable than performing the steps separately, although post-install hooks aren't currently supported with
+this approach.
 There can be any number of `register-and-load` calls, each with one or more plugin arguments.
-Passing multiple `plugin+config` pairs speeds up loading, as each `register-and-load` translates into a single shell invocation.
+Passing multiple `plugin+config` pairs
+speeds up loading, as each `register-and-load` translates into a single shell invocation.

 ### Partial loading